google/WebFundamentals/src/content/en/fundamentals/performance/speed-tools/index.md

 Google has put out a lot of guidance around performance data and performance tooling.
-The goal of this infographic is to consolidate this guidance for developers and marketers to help them understand how to think about performance and navigate all of Google's performance tool offerings
+The goal of this infographic is to consolidate this guidance for developers and marketers to help them understand how to think about performance and navigate all of Google's performance tool offerings.

 <a class="button download gc-analytics-event"
 href="pdf/Infographic_HowToThinkAboutSpeedTools.pdf" data-category="webFu"